mattzcarey/ai-attendee-matcher/README.md

 > Match attendees by industry and a bunch of other random heuristics

+## Usage

+- Install stuff below and setup the project.
+- Download the guest list from your ticketing software (this project used lu.ma and milage with other formats will vary)
+- Copy your csv file to data folder.
+Update the name of the file in src/constants.py

 ## Project requirements

 ### Pyenv and `Python 3.11.6`